 4- Get to Know You Bingo– Print out this free, fun activity to help your students get to know each other and for you to get to know them!
 Students move around the room, asking their classmates if they fit any of the criteria on the bingo board.
 The person to complete the entire bingo board first wins.
 We have a paid version that includes multiple versions of the BINGO board and an editable template.

 Decorating your classroom is also a meaningful way to feel prepared for the classroom.
 We like to use these cooking vocabulary posters for our classroom decor because they have authentic images and are a good reminder of essential terms!
 The first 5 cooking terms posters are free in our TPT store.

 This website has free downloadable posters on kitchen safety that can be a great way to provide visuals for your students.
 I like these because they are also in Spanish for the ELLs in your class.

 🌟 Here is another free set of posters with kitchen reminders for your students!

-4- Write Plans– One other thing that helps me feel so much more prepared is to write out a loose lesson plan for the first couple of weeks.
-I am a pencil and paper type of person so I usually buy a lesson plan booklet from Amazon.
-I keep notes in the margin about how the lesson went and what I should change the next year.
-These I carry with me year after year and check what I did.
+4- Write Plans– One other thing that helps me feel much more prepared is writing a loose lesson plan for the first couple of weeks.
+I am a pencil-and-paper person, so I usually buy a lesson plan booklet from Amazon.
+I keep notes in the margin about how the lesson went and what I should change the following year.
+I carry with me year after year and check what I did.
 I also use Google Docs to keep track of my scope and sequence.